roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service discovery DNS/Optimize DNS resolution for an ACK cluster.md

     **Note:** Replace `{target}` with the required value.

--   If you need to expand your cluster on a large scale, you can use the following YAML template to create a Deployment.
-Then, you can use [cluster-proportional-autoscaler](https://github.com/kubernetes-sigs/cluster-proportional-autoscaler) to dynamically scale the number of pod replicas.
+-   If you want to expand your cluster on a large scale, you can use the following YAML template to create a Deployment.
+Then, you can use [cluster-proportional-autoscaler](https://github.com/kubernetes-sigs/cluster-proportional-autoscaler) to dynamically scale the number of pods.
 We recommend that you do not use Horizontal Pod Autoscaler \(HPA\) to scale the number of pods when the QPS, CPU usage, or memory usage of pods reaches the threshold.
-HPA cannot provide high performance in actual scenarios.
+HPA cannot meet the expected requirements.

     ```
     apiVersion: apps/v1